What Causes Green Corrosion On Copper Pipe?

 Like rust on steel, oxidation on copper pipes is corrosive, and if the problem is not rectified, it could result in the pipe corroding to the point that the pipe will fail.

-A location that you will frequently see this type of discoloration is where the pipe goes through a brick and mortar or concrete wall.
-Any damp or moisture within the wall can result in the copper pipe oxidizing and turning green.
+A location where you will frequently see this type of discoloration is where the pipe goes through a brick and mortar or concrete wall.
+Any dampness or moisture within the wall can result in the copper pipe oxidizing and turning green.

-This may not indicate a problem with the pipe but could be a symptom of damp in your wall that needs addressing.
+This may not indicate a problem with the pipe but could be a symptom of dampness in your wall that needs addressing.

 Do Green Copper Pipes Need To Be Replaced?